cdeanj/nextflow-tychus/README.md

   - 16+ gigabytes (GB) of RAM.
   - 125+ gigabytes of hard drive (HDD) space.

-The Tychus pipeline is intended to be utilized on Linux servers with large amounts of RAM and disk space with multple computing cores.
+The Tychus pipeline is intended to be utilized on Linux servers with large amounts of RAM and disk space with multiple computing cores.
 The requirements listed above are a must for demonstration purposes.

 Software Requirements